-- > Updated spouse age difference assumption. - > Updated per capita costs. - > Updated the first year medical trend, with separate rates for non-Medicare and Medicare medical plans. - > Decreased dental, Medicare Part B subsidy and ultimate medical plan trend from 5.00% to 4.50%. - > Medical carrier election assumptions were updated.
+- > Updated spouse age difference assumption. - > Updated per capita costs. - > Decreased dental and Medicare Part B subsidy trend from 4.50% to 4.00%.

 Summary of Plan

 This exhibit summarizes the major benefit provisions as included in the valuation.
 To the best of our knowledge, the summary represents the substantive plans as of the measurement date.
 It is not intended to be, nor should it be interpreted as, a complete statement of all benefit provisions.